dewdrip/speedrunethmobile/README.md

-# 🧠 Think → 👨‍💻 Build → 🚀
+# 📲 Mobile dApps On-Chain! 🚀

-✍️ **ETH Mobile** is an open-source toolkit for building decentralized applications (dApps) on Ethereum and other EVM-compatible blockchains.
+✍️ **ETH Mobile** is an open-source toolkit for building mobile decentralized applications (dApps) on Ethereum and other EVM-compatible blockchains.
 It simplifies mobile dApp development with fast, secure and customizable pre-built components to create, deploy and interact with smart contracts.

 [Watch me mint a Snowman NFT!☃️](https://youtu.be/CaJTnRtLOK8)